 - Training variables: Ride duration, intensity, and position changes

 This multifactorial understanding has led to more sophisticated prevention strategies.
-For instance, the realization that many saddle sores begin as folliculitis (inflammation of hair follicles) has prompted deeper investigation into how cycling apparel and hygiene practices affect the skin microbiome.
+For instance, realizing that many saddle sores begin as folliculitis (inflammation of hair follicles) prompted deeper investigation into how cycling apparel and hygiene affect the skin microbiome.

-In my coaching practice, I've found that addressing all these factors simultaneously creates the most effective prevention strategy.
-This means not just finding the right saddle, but also using appropriate chamois cream, maintaining proper hygiene, and gradually building ride duration to allow skin adaptation.
+In my coaching practice, addressing all these factors simultaneously creates the most effective prevention.
+That means not just finding the right saddle, but using chamois cream, maintaining hygiene, and gradually building ride duration to allow skin adaptation.

 Different Rides, Different Needs

-Another critical insight I've gained through years of working with cyclists across disciplines is that different riding styles create distinct patterns of saddle pressure and, consequently, different risk profiles for saddle sores.
+Another insight from years of working with cyclists across disciplines: different riding styles create distinct pressure patterns and risk profiles for saddle sores.

 Road Cycling